 Common Career Mistakes and How to Avoid Them

-Are you trying everything to advance the status of your career without success?
-Have you ever considered why your coworker or friend has been promoted while you’re still in the same spot?
-Most of us make mistakes that stall our professional progress.
-Learn about these mistakes and ways to prevent them.
+Are you doing everything possible to improve the status of your career but without success?
+Have you ever thought about what the reason is for why your friend or colleague is promoted while you’re still in the same place?
+It’s true that a lot of us make common mistakes that stall our professional the pace of growth.
+Read on to learn about these errors and how to prevent them.

 Key Takeaways